Prateek307/Prateek.github.io/README.md

 <h3 id="data-saver">9.
 Data Saver</h3>
 <div style="text-align: justify;">
 Facebook offers a Data Saver feature designed to minimize data consumption while maintaining efficient application functionality.
 This feature allows users to run the app using less data by reducing the quality of images and videos displayed.
 It ensures that users can browse their feed, view content, and interact with posts while conserving data usage, making it particularly beneficial in regions with limited internet access or expensive data plans.
 Facebook employs Huffman coding to optimize data storage and transmission, especially in scenarios where minimizing data size is critical.
 Huffman coding is a lossless data compression algorithm that assigns shorter codes to frequently used data patterns and longer codes to less frequent ones, based on their probability of occurrence.
-This ensures efficient data representation and reduced storage requirements, beneficial for enhancing data transmission speeds and reducing bandwidth usage across Facebook's platform.
+This ensures efficient data representation and reduced storage requirements, beneficial for enhancing data transmission speeds and reducing bandwidth usage across Facebook's platform.[13]

 </div>